List of Pepsi spokespersons: Europe and the United Kingdom

+In 1988, Robert Palmer did a Pepsi commercial with his hit single "Simply Irresistible".

 For the 1988 and 1989 seasons, Pepsi was the title sponsor of Suzuki's effort in motorcycle road racing's premier class, Grand Prix 500cc.
 The Pepsi livery was a new addition to grand prix motorcycling, and a change from tobacco sponsors.

-During 1988-9, Suzuki also produced a number of road going replicas of the GP bikes, emblazoned with the same Pepsi signage as the works bikes.
+Suzuki also produced a number of road going replicas of the GP bikes, emblazoned with the same Pepsi signage as the works bikes.
 Due to the livery's association with one of Suzuki's riders, the Texan, Kevin Schwantz, riders today are still producing their own replicas as tribute.

-In 1998, the group Spice Girls have been spokeswomen in the international campaign.
-The ad was featuring the song "Move Over (Generation Next)".